Day 152: The Wrong Buttons and Days 153-156: Disjointed Days

 After most remaining missions in the block, Roxas can be found alone on the clocktower, without even Axel to accompany him, though Axel does show up after the third mission in the block.
 Roxas’ diary notes that he’s starting to realize the ice cream isn’t important enough on its own, but he just… keeps going, never learning.

 Oh, something else before I forget.
-Another running theme in these journals is Roxas mentioning that he should ask Xion about the visions of Sora that come to him during missions (what I’ve been calling “Statics”), even though he never does this, ever, clear through to the end of the game.
-I have a feeling that, like the Chip and Dale segments on KH2’s map, these journals were written after the game was finished and exist partially for recap purposes and partially to plug plot holes, since only rarely seem to lead into anything.
+Another running theme in these journals is Roxas mentioning that he should ask Xion about the visions of Sora that come to him during missions (what I’ve been calling “Statics”), even though he never does this.
+Ever.
+Clear through to the end of the game!
+I have a feeling that, like the Chip and Dale segments on KH2’s map, these journals were written after the game was finished and exist partially for recap purposes and partially to plug plot holes, since its content only rarely seem to lead into anything.

 Mission 47 is the last of the mandatory missions from this block, and takes you to the next new-old world: Wonderland from KH1.
 Crap.
 You’ve heard my thoughts on this Escherian nightmare.
 Thankfully most of the navigational confusion has been eliminated, but has been replaced with a new navigation problem I hate almost as much!

 Roxas arrives in Wonderland and sees the White Rabbit run past, so off he goes.
-As you follow, you get another interactive Static, where you see Sora walk down the same hall as you, and can fight Possessors as Sora.
+As you follow, you get another interactive Static, where you see Sora walk down the same hall as you, and you can even use him to fight Possessors.
 This scene is a lot more polite than the last such interactive Static, since Roxas isn’t under attack and you can fight with Sora until the timer runs out.
 But wait… Sora hasn’t encountered any Possessors at this point in the plotline, and certainly not in Wonderland!
 Innocent development flub, or a sign that Roxas’ memories are mingling with Sora’s?

 Inside the Bizarre Room, the White Rabbit runs through the Doorknob’s door, and just like before the Doorknob yawns and tells you how to shrink down before falling asleep again and refusing to let Roxas through.
 I’m yawning too, we’ve already seen these exact cutscenes.
 What’s the point?